Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative

-The issue of voltage instability caused by a constant power load (CPL) in DC micro-grids (MGs) has been extensively investigated and documented in existing literature \cite{singh2017mitigation}, \cite{andalibi2021time}.
-Over time, control techniques addressing this challenge have transitioned from model-based approaches to model-free methods.
-These techniques involve various controller systems, including traditional state feedback controllers, and more recently, the utilization of machine learning techniques.
-Popular power converter control strategies employed for buck-boost converters with constant power loads (CPLs) encompass state-feedback controllers \cite{wu2006cascade}, \cite{mohamed2018control}, proportional-integral-derivative (PID) control \cite{sumita2019pid}, \cite{kobaku2020quantitative}, model predictive control (MPC) \cite{xu2019offset}, \cite{boutchich2020constrained}, adaptive feedback controller \cite{zhang2022adaptive} and sliding model control (SMC) \cite{fan2016gpi}, \cite{louassaa2023robust}, \cite{singh2015robust}.
+Popular power converter control strategies employed for buck-boost converters with constant power loads (CPLs) encompass state-feedback controllers \cite{wu2006cascade, mohamed2018control}, proportional-integral-derivative (PID) control \cite{sumita2019pid, kobaku2020quantitative}, model predictive control (MPC) \cite{xu2019offset, boutchich2020constrained}, adaptive feedback controller \cite{zhang2022adaptive} and sliding mode control (SMC)~\cite{fan2016gpi, louassaa2023robust, singh2015robust, shen2023cascade, wu2021sliding, liu2022fixed}.
 Recent research endeavors focusing on voltage regulation and stabilization employing intelligent controllers have explored various techniques.
-These include the utilization of a quadratic D-stable fuzzy controller \cite{mardani2018design}, fuzzy-PID control \cite{bastos2014intelligent}, as well as machine learning and reinforcement learning approaches such as deep deterministic policy gradient (DDPG) \cite{gheisarnejad2020novel}, and deep reinforcement learning (DRL) methods like markov decision process (MDP) and deep Q network (DQN) algorithms \cite{cui2020intelligent}.
+These include the utilization of a quadratic D-stable fuzzy controller \cite{mardani2018design}, fuzzy-PID control \cite{bastos2014intelligent}, as well as machine learning and reinforcement learning approaches such as deep deterministic policy gradient (DDPG) \cite{9097405}, and deep reinforcement learning (DRL) methods like Markov decision process (MDP) and deep Q network (DQN) algorithms \cite{cui2020intelligent},~\cite{WU2023110999}.
 Additionally, a modified fast terminal sliding mode control (FTSMC) with a fixed switching frequency has been proposed to regulate the output voltage of DC-DC buck converters \cite{balta2022modified}.

-In this paper, an approach for boost converter control is proposed based on proximal policy optimization (PPO), which is a state-of-the-art reinforcement learning (RL) algorithm renowned for its successful implementation in various control applications.
-The performance of the PPO-based control approach is compared with traditional control techniques, including optimized proportional-integral (PI) control and artificial neural network (ANN) control.
-The effectiveness of the proposed control approach in improving the performance of the boost converter control system is evaluated through simulations using the MATLAB Simulink solver.
-To evaluate the reliability of the control performance, simulations are performed under both fixed and varying input conditions.
-It is observed that, in both scenarios, the step response characteristics remained consistently similar and almost better than other two control methods.